 Tuesday, May 22, 2018

 With warmer weather comes more time in the great outdoors, lounging by the pool, visiting the beach and incidentally soaking up some rays.
-It’s great to have fun outdoors, but Harbin Clinic Dermatologist Dr. Clare Foss wants everyone to make sure to be proactive in protecting themselves from the sun.
+It’s great to have fun outdoors, but Harbin Clinic Dermatology wants everyone to make sure to be proactive in protecting themselves from the sun.

-“Something that everyone needs to understand is that the sun causes skin cancer,” Dr. Foss says.
+“Something that everyone needs to understand is that the sun causes skin cancer,” Dr. Julia Girard says.
 “And the best way to reduce your and your family’s skin cancer risk is to reduce your sun exposure.”

 One way to avoid sun exposure is to only go outside at night, however that’s not realistic.
-Dr. Foss recommends some more reasonable ways to reduce sun exposure that anyone can practice.
+Dr. Girard recommends some more reasonable ways to reduce sun exposure that anyone can practice.

 “Putting on sunscreen is very important.
 But people can also wear hats and longer, lightweight clothes made to be breathable and protect you from sun exposure,” she says.
 “One of the big things about sunscreen is that it’s only as protective when it’s used the right way.”